apache/activemq-website/src/components/classic/documentation/message-groups.md

 ### Getting Notified of Ownership Changes of Message Groups

-ActiveMQ Classic support a boolean header called `JMSXGroupFirstForConsumer`.
+ActiveMQ support a boolean header called `JMSXGroupFirstForConsumer`.
 This header is set on the first message sent to a consumer for a particular message group.

 If the JMS connection is using `failover:` and a temporary network error occurs so that the connection disconnects from the broker and reconnects some time later, a new consumer instance will be created under the covers of the JMS client leading to the possibility of another message with this header being set for the same message group.